-Once you have successfully finished thirteen hundred and eighty (1380) actual clock hours of the cosmetology program, you MUST register to take the Maryland State Board of Cosmetology Exam by 1400 actual clock hours, then sit for the THEORY portion of the exam.
+Once you have successfully finished thirteen hundred and eighty (1380) actual clock hours of the cosmetology program, you can apply for permission to take the Maryland State Board of Cosmetology Exam, then sit for the THEORY portion of the exam.
 When you have successfully met all the graduation requirements of the cosmetology program, and the testing agency issues you your test date, you may sit for the Practical portion of the exam.